h2oai/h2o-3/h2o-docs/src/product/data-science/deep-learning.rst

   **Note**: This value defaults to ``one_hot_internal``.
 Similarly, if ``auto`` is specified, then the algorithm performs ``one_hot_internal`` encoding.

 -  **elastic_averaging**: Specify whether to enable elastic averaging between computing nodes, which can improve distributed model convergence.
-This option is not enabled by default.
+This option is defaults to false (not enabled).

 -  **elastic_averaging_moving_rate**: Specify the moving rate for elastic averaging.
 This option is only available if ``elastic_averaging=True``.
 This option defaults to 0.9.